Weight Loss Planning Calculator for Women and Men

 To use the calculator simply enter your details including the desired amount of weight you wish to lose and the time-frame (in days) in which you would like to lose that excess weight - (You can also use the calculator to plan weight gain.)
 For your convenience the calculator converts pounds to kilos, inches to centimeters, and vice versa.
 Or you can convert between Pounds Kilograms and Stones.

-Target Fat in Certain Body Areas
+Targeting Fat Loss in Certain Body Areas

 People of all ages who are generally inactive can improve their health and well-being by becoming active with moderate intensity on a regular basis.